jrosen/jrosen.github.io/_projects/2024-08-30-model-broker.md

 ---
-title: Model Broker
-subtitle: A High-Performance Model Orchestration Service
-description: A Kubernetes-native service for orchestrating machine learning model inference at scale, built during my time as Senior MLOps Engineer at Best Egg.
-featured_image: /images/demo/model-broker.jpg
+layout: post
+title: "Building a Smarter Model Broker: Evolving ML Inference at Scale"
+date: 2025-06-20
+author: Josh Rosen
+tags: [mlops, kubernetes, sagemaker, devops, infrastructure, best-egg]
+description: How we evolved Best Egg's model broker from serverless roots to a high-performance Kubernetes-native orchestration platform for machine learning inference.
 ---

-# Building a Smarter Model Broker: Evolving ML Inference at Scale

 In my role as Senior MLOps Engineer at Best Egg, I led the development of a system we call **Model Broker**—a centralized orchestration layer for machine learning model inference across the organization.
 What began as a simple way to unify how downstream services consumed ML predictions evolved into a foundational component of our ML platform.
 Today, Model Broker enables scalable, low-latency, and feature-aware model execution across a variety of teams and use cases.